-By December 11, 2015, all employees will again be required to complete the annual online training on ethics and professional standards at APS.
-Training must be completed by Friday, December 11, 2015, as a condition of employment.
+All employees will again be required to complete the annual online training on ethics and professional standards at APS.
+Training must be completed by Friday, December 9, 2016, as a condition of employment.
 Check your APS e-mail and the training link, myPLC, for more details.
 Completion of the annual training is mandatory for all employees.
 Failure to complete the training by the deadline will result in disciplinary action up to and including termination.